The Theodor Bücher Lecture and Medal

 THE RITA LEVI-MONTALCINI LECTURE AND MEDAL

-The awardee, who should be active in European research, will present one of the plenary lectures at the 91ÁÔÆæ Congress.
-The awardee will receive a silver medal, and be awarded travel and accommodation expenses for the Congress.
+The awardee, who should be active in European research, presents one of the plenary lectures at the 91ÁÔÆæ Congress.
+The awardee receives a silver medal, and is awarded travel and accommodation expenses for the Congress.

-In 2026, the first Rita Levi-Montalcini medal will be awarded toÌýEmmanuelle Charpentier who will deliver a plenary lecture at the 50th 91ÁÔÆæ Congress on ‘Transforming life sciences through the power of microbiology’.
+In 2026, the first Rita Levi-Montalcini medal was awarded to Emmanuelle Charpentier (Max Planck Unit for the Science of Pathogens, Germany), who delivered a plenary lecture at the 50th 91ÁÔÆæ Congress on ‘Transforming life sciences through the power of microbiology’.

 All 91ÁÔÆæ medals can be awarded to scientists of any gender.